With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

 Zombies, Run! is a fun story-based app that narrates an apocalyptic adventure while tracking a run.

-The stories are intense and immersive and feature survivors of a zombie plague fighting for their own survival.
+The stories are intense and immersive, featuring survivors of a zombie plague fighting for survival.

 2. Fitocracy

-Another cool app that uses gamification is Fitocracy, which motivates users to achieve their fitness goals.
+Another excellent app that uses gamification is Fitocracy, which motivates users to achieve their fitness goals.
 The app accesses health data to create customized workouts and nutrition plans.

 Plus, when users meet achievements, they get rewarded with points and badges.